-- Step 4 : As the final step, have the document legalised at the Respective Embassy (e.g., Embassy of Italy in Singapore).
+- Step 3 : Have the document legalised at the Respective Embassy (e.g., Embassy of Italy in Singapore).

 We can legalise most of Singapore documents.
 The list below is by no means exhaustive.
 We have selected the most popular documents we have processed in the past.